prometheus-net/prometheus-net/README.md

 Exemplars are only published if the metrics are being scraped by an OpenMetrics-capable client.
 For development purposes, you can force the library to use the OpenMetrics exposition format by adding `?accept=application/openmetrics-text` to the `/metrics` URL.

 > **Note**
 > The Prometheus database automatically negotiates OpenMetrics support when scraping metrics - you do not need to apply any special scraping configuration in production scenarios.
-You may need to [enable exemplar storage](https://prometheus.io/docs/prometheus/latest/feature_flags/#exemplars-storage), though..
+You may need to [enable exemplar storage](https://prometheus.io/docs/prometheus/latest/feature_flags/#exemplars-storage), though.

 See also, [Sample.Console.Exemplars](Sample.Console.Exemplars/Program.cs).